cisagov/ScubaGear/baselines/sharepoint.md

 ### Policies
 #### MS.SHAREPOINT.4.1v1
-Expiration timers for guest access to a site or OneDrive SHOULD be set to 30 days.
+Expiration timers for guest access to a site or OneDrive SHOULD be set to 30 days or less.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023

 #### MS.SHAREPOINT.4.2v1
-Expiration timers for people who use a verification code SHOULD be set to 30 days.
+Expiration timers for people who use a verification code SHOULD be set to 30 days or less.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023